 Romance Is For Everyone

 In the past, Sweet Savage Flame has focused on authors who used pseudonyms.
 We’ve posited reasons why romance writers would use pen names.
-One possibility given was the book was written by a man.
-As romance is often considered a woman’s topic, it’s understandable that male authors would favor an opposite-gendered moniker when publishing.
+One possibility given was that men were romance writers.
+As romance is often considered a woman’s topic, it’s understandable that male romance writers would favor an opposite-gendered moniker when publishing.

 The realm of fictional violence has been historically masculine.
 Romance, on the other hand, has been consigned to the feminine sphere.
 Upon closer inspection, the matter is not so black-and-white.
 While females account for 82 to 85% of the romance genre readership, that still means many men enjoy love stories with happy endings.

 Consider that romance is a billion-dollar industry, with a 30% market share of paperbacks alone.
 Romance lags (barely) behind only the suspense/thriller genre in total sales for adult fiction.
 In the United States, about 25 million romance books are sold annually.
 Despite being a primarily women’s domain, that means there are quite a few male romance readers.
 What about the writers?

 Men Who Wrote Romance Novels

 Men were part of the 1970’s romance revolution, and to this day, they remain part of it as writers and readers.
 Most male writers published books under pseudonyms in the early years of historical romance.

 A few years after the release of The Flame and the Flower, in 1976, Avon’s competitor Warner Books published Love’s Tender Fury by Jennifer Wilde.
 Wilde had released Gothics under the names Edwina Marlow and Beatrice Parker.